 Truth: People often think of coworking spaces as offices with a bunch of hipster programmers working on their start-ups, walking in and out with their pets, usually wearing pajamas.
 That’s really not true.
-A coworking facility does not confine to a set layout, every space is different, and some are designed to facilitate socialisation more than others.
+A coworking facility does not confine to a set layout, every space is different, and some are designed to facilitate socialization more than others.
 While some spaces offer open office space, others provide private offices.

 These spaces include both common areas as well as spaces for independent work.
-Therefore, professionals get to choose the extent of socialisation and can strike a balance between mixing and personal autonomy.
+Therefore, professionals get to choose the extent of socialization and can strike a balance between mixing and personal autonomy.
 This benefit offers space for personal expression and creativity, making coworking professionals thrive.

 Truth: This is one of the most common misconceptions about a coworking space.
 People tend to assume that only similar businesses and jobs share a coworking space.
-Getting different professionals to work together is not always the purpose of a coworking space instead a coworking environment often has professionals working on various projects or even in different industries.
+Getting different professionals to work together is not always the purpose of a coworking space instead of a coworking environment often has professionals working on various projects or even in different industries.

 What sets coworking spaces apart, is the rapport that coworkers working in different industries build, as their work relationships grow.
 Such camaraderie allows for a transfer of knowledge across industry lines which has the potential to bring insights and innovation to disparate fields.